 Budgets are now tighter than ever, and business owners are hesitant about committing to a long lease, investing in office furniture, and setting up a permanent space.
 Thankfully, the rise of serviced office spaces provides a perfect solution here.
 These spaces allow businesses to save on the cost of setting up an office while still benefiting from the perks of having a professional office.

 However, not all serviced office spaces are created equally, so it’s vital to keep certain factors in mind when choosing a place for your business.
-To make life a little easier, we’ve come up with a list of things to consider when choosing a serviced office space:
+Make sure that they have the best business wifi so that the staff can work well on the internet.
+And to make life a little easier, we’ve come up with a list of things to consider when choosing a serviced office space:

 As is the case with anything property-related, location is a critical factor that should drive your decisions when choosing a serviced office space.
 You’ll want to ensure your office is based somewhere central that is convenient for both your staff and clients.

 If you are looking to set up in the capital, then serviced offices in Mayfair, Soho and Moorgate are all excellent options.
 If you are based outside London in places with poor public transport connections, you’ll need to think about access to parking when choosing a location.
 Furthermore, factoring in the availability of amenities such as gyms, bars, restaurants, and shops surrounding the office will also make a massive difference in terms of employee satisfaction.

 Serviced office spaces tend to offer clients a variety of options in terms of office size.
 When choosing which option to go for, you’ll need to find something that can meet all your business needs and accommodate all your staff and the necessary equipment too.
 You’ll also need to think about whether the particular space offers scope for expansion if your business was to grow in the future.